I’ve got enough working against me to let this one be a problem, too. Check out these tips to limit screen time and get kids to obey.

+She was probably about 4.
 I watched as her grandma pulled her into the restaurant and sat her at the table.
 Grandma opened the tablet and started a game before heading to the line.
-It was Wednesday afternoon and Firehouse Subs wasn’t really all that busy.
+It was a Wednesday afternoon, and Firehouse Subs wasn’t really all that busy.
 Grandma waited behind one person, ordered, and then sat down.
-Their food was delivered about two minutes later and that was when the scene got ugly.
+Their food was delivered about two minutes later, and that was when the scene got ugly.

 The rest of the lunch went much like you would expect.
 Grandma gave the tablet back and ate her lunch while the kid’s meal sat untouched.

 Maybe you are like me and purposely avoided video games from the beginning, but somehow never considered the “tablet” a danger.
-I have to admit that it seems silly now, but at first it just didn’t come across as a big deal.
+I have to admit that it seems silly now, but at first, it just didn’t come across as a big deal.
 I didn’t spend much time thinking about it.
 They seemed like a great idea.

 The longer we’ve had these little tablets, the peskier they have become.
 They cause fights among siblings, create some sort of “selective hearing vacuum” for the user, and that’s just the beginning.

 So the question seems fair.
 Why should we limit screen time?
 And how do we even do it without constant battles?